Sodexo

 Results & Impact

-With Zoined in place, the previous reporting was replaced by one endpoint and decisions now run on the same truth.
-Hour by hour trends guide what to promote and when.
-Dishes that miss margin targets come off the menu instead of quietly eroding results.
-Staff move from quiet counters to busy ones during those two to three hour lulls, and ordering follows rolling averages, so a site that sees around 120 guests on Mondays and 165 on Tuesdays preps accordingly.
-Waste comes down and service runs smoother.
+With Zoined's Restaurant Analytics in place, the previous reporting was replaced by one endpoint and decisions now run on the same truth.
+Hour by hour trends guide what to promote and when, Dishes that miss margin targets come off the menu and staff move from quiet restaurants to busy ones.
+Ordering follows rolling averages and now waste has come down, service runs smoother and Sodexo makes more money.

 Christian sums it up like this: